tofuutils/tenv/README.md

 <a id="required_version"></a>
 <details><summary><b>required_version</b></summary><br>

 the `latest-allowed` or `min-required` strategies scan through your IAC files (.tf or .tf.json) and identify a version conforming to the constraint in the relevant files.
-They fallback to `latest` when no IAC files and no default constraint are found.
+They fallback to `latest` when no IAC files and no default constraint are found, and can optionally be used with a default constraint as detailed in <a href="#project-binaries">project binaries</a>.

 Currently the format for [Terraform required_version](https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version) and [OpenTofu required_version](https://opentofu.org/docs/language/settings#specifying-a-required-opentofu-version) are very similar, however this may change over time, always refer to docs for the latest format specification.